-- Late work will only be accepted up until the unit assessment for any given unit.
+- Late work will only be accepted up to one week or until a unit assessment for any given subject per individual teacher discretion.
 Students can earn up to a 70% which is equivalent to a C. Once a concept or unit is tested, no more work will be accepted for that unit.
 The exception for this would be students who are on an independent study contract or illness verified by doctor's note. - Students will not receive full credit for late work unless verified as an "excused absence."